Conversational Marketing

 When you have a conversation with a friend, you don’t expect to have to remind them of things like your name or where you live — the same holds true when customers have conversations with a business.
 That’s why using a CRM is so important.
 A CRM is like a digital memory that allows you to have conversations with customers like you know them.

 A successful conversational marketing strategy is dependent on fast and reliable access to a shared knowledge base that includes data such as communication history and necessary customer information.
-Companies who want to do conversational marketing will need a way to store and organize that data in order to have more seamless interactions with customers.
+Companies who want to do conversational marketing will need a way to store and organise that data in order to have more seamless interactions with customers.
 With the help of a CRM, you can organically promote events and products, distribute content, and provide support all through chat.

 Adding Automation with Chatbots